swiftly-solution/documentation/src/docs/scripting/events/gameevents/onseasoncoinlevelup.md

 ---

 # OnSeasoncoinLevelup
-This event is triggered when seasoncoin_levelup is triggered
+This event is triggered when seasoncoin_levelup is triggered.
 ::: tabs
 @tab Lua
 ```lua